iraytrace/drupaljoomla/README.txt

 docker compose down -v

 If you only want to start one of the CMS systems (drupal/joomla), go to that directory and run the docker compose command.

+Github requires tokens for remote push.
+They can be generated at https://github.com/settings/tokens